lucasvtiradentes/repositories_manager/README.md

 ## :question: Motivation

 My primary motivation for developing this tool was to ensure that all my repositories are set up the way I want, everywhere, with minimal effort.
-A good example is being able to have everything quickly set up for me after formatting my PC.
+A good example is being able to have everything in place for me after formatting my PC.

 ## :dart: Features<a href="#TOC"><img align="right" src="./.github/images/up_arrow.png" width="22"></a>